 A group of five people working to stay alive in a post-apocalyptic future discover what they think is a safe, abandoned farmhouse, but they soon find themselves fighting to stay alive as a gang of bloodthirsty predators attack.

-After a nuclear attack, seven dwellers of an apartment building seek refugee in a bunker in the basement of the building where the super, Mickey, lives.
-He rations water and supplies among the group formed by Eva and her boyfriend Sam; the gays Bobby and Josh and his brother Adrien; Marilyn and her daughter Wendi; and Delvin.
+After a nuclear attack, seven dwellers of an apartment building seek refuge in a bunker in the basement of the building where the super, Mickey, lives.
+He rations water and supplies among the group formed by Eva and her boyfriend Sam; young men Bobby and Josh and his brother Adrien; Marilyn and her daughter Wendi; and Delvin.
 When five invaders break into their shelter wearing protective clothing and breathing apparatuses, they abduct Wendi but the survivors succeed in killing two of the men.
 Josh wears the only clothing that was not damaged and discovers a strange research center where he finds Wendi contained in some kind of stasis device along with other children apparently collected by the unknown men in suits.
-He is discovered and ends up shoots at three men and returns to the shelter.
+He is discovered and ends up shooting at three suited men and flees back to the shelter.
 Soon the group learns that the invaders have welded their access door from outside and they are trapped inside the bunker.
 Marilyn and Sam get crazy and the tense situation and the lack...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 301 of 507 people found this review helpful.

 Was this review helpful to you?